 Ralph has been a funeral assistant with us since 2014.
 He is retired from farming but is still active in the agricultural business.

-He resides near Greenwald with his wife, Linda.
+He resides in Melrose with his wife, Linda.

 Jonathan Scott Coltvet, age 41 of Sauk Centre, died Thursday, June 7, 2007 at St. Mary's Hospital in Rochester, Minnesota, following an extensive open heart surgery.